thanujkumar/react-app/Notes.md

 ```
 >> surge (after install surge globally)
+>> npx surge list (when installed globally to list domains owned by you)
 ```

 Next is to use code formatting tool like [https://prettier.io/](https://prettier.io/), copy formatting rules from [https://prettier.io/playground/](https://prettier.io/playground/)